Digital hearing aids come in a wide range of types, styles, shapes, sizes and colours.

 In the past decade, the so-called thin-tubing fitting has increased in popularity.
 Thin-tubing fitting usually refers to ‘open-fit’ BTEs.
-Substantial improvements in hearing aid technology and design have enabled hearing aid users to move away from earmould fittings and consider open-fittings instead, of the customised ear mould.
+Substantial improvements in hearing aid technology and design have enabled hearing aid users to move away from earmold fittings and consider open-fittings instead, of the customised ear mould.

 Thin tubings are very thin (2mm diameter or so) tubings that direct the sound from the casing into the ear canal.
-Instead of the tubing going through the bore of the earmould, they are pre-shaped to bend into the ear canal and a soft ‘dome’ is attached to the end of the thin tubing to improve wearing comfort.
+Instead of the tubing going through the bore of the earmold, they are pre-shaped to bend into the ear canal and a soft ‘dome’ is attached to the end of the thin tubing to improve wearing comfort.